The Post-Covid-19 Technology Landscape: New Priorities, New Challenges and New Opportunities

 Selecting the Right FinTech Partner

-2020 will see an exponential increase in the number of community banks seeking to partner with FinTech firms to satisfy growing customer demand for enhanced digital delivery channels.
+2021 will see more community banks partnering with FinTech firms to satisfy growing customer demand for enhanced digital delivery channels.
 However, there are hundreds of companies in the FinTech space and finding the right partner can be challenging.

 This informative session provides an overview of best practices for evaluating and selecting the right FinTech partners.
 Success stories from other banks are highlighted along with a discussion of due diligence, operational, compliance and oversight issues.